-NO - None of the 29 States and 7 Union Territories are yet to mandate ASHAs to use pulse oximeters.
-YES - district level primary health care centres should have medical oxygen as per the F-IMNCI guidelines 2009.
-YES - In all 29 States and 7 Union Territories, district level primary and secondary health care centres should have medical oxygen, but many do not due to supply issues.
-Global Targets & Standards 90% pneumonia care seeking behaviour by 2030 as per Every Breath Counts' call to governments to set an official national target.
-All children with pneumonia should be taken to, or referred to, a health facility at the earliest, either by a parent or community health worker.
+Sub-national Status NO - None of the 29 States and 7 Union Territories are yet to mandate ASHAs to use pulse oximeters. l· YES - Primary healthcare centres, community health centres and district level hospitals should have medical oxygen as per the F-IMNCI guidelines 2009.
+YES - In all 29 States and 7 Union Territories, primary healthcare centres, community health centres and district level hospitals should have medical oxygen, but many do not, due to supply issues.
+Global Targets & Standards 90% pneumonia care seeking behaviour by 2025 as per the Global Action Plan for the Prevention and Control of Pneumonia and Diarrhoea (GAPPD).
+All children with pneumonia symptoms should be taken promptly to an appropriate health facility.

 India Status

+Care seeking behaviour

+78% children with pneumonia symptoms were taken to a health facility in 2015.

 Sub-national Status

-Care seeking behaviour

 Children under-five with pneumonia symptoms taken to a health facility in 2015

 69% from the poorest and 90% from the richest households

 46% in Manipur and 92% in Punjab in 2015.